Skip to main content

 Only open to NEMBA chapters, the program's goal is to "get more trails on the ground".
 Projects should be consistent with NEMBA's Strategic Plan.
 NEMBA Regional will communicate with chapters on the timeline and application process for Signature Trail Grants.

-Part II (Deadline: May 2025 ) - Submit a full grant proposal.
+Part II (Deadline: TBA ) - Submit a full grant proposal.
 Winners will be announced by the end of May 2025.